-How Much Character Description Does Your Story Need? - The Write Practice
+Character Description: 6 Tips from Stephen King's Memoir

 We can fill in the details of what we think a baby looks like from our imagination.

+Odds are we can relate to Harry, even with this brief details.

-Rowling gave us room to in the story to connect to the character.
-She kept the story moving forward without boring us with details.
-She uses just the right amount of description, like a cake with just enough baking powder.
+Rowling gives the reader room to connect to the character.
+She keeps the story moving forward without bogging the reader down with boring details.

+And based on those few, crucial details, the reader is left to imagine the rest.

-6. Write a lot.
+6. Write a lot

 I know.
 This tip was in the first tip, with read a lot.
 I repeated it because it is important, and it is the tip I need to be reminded of.
 I tend to read more than I write.
 And how can a writer get better at writing if they don’t write?